Freshman Daniels leads Arizona State to 30-7 win in opener

 Kent State: Hanging with a solid Pac-12 team in 102-degree heat for a half was something to build off of, but the Golden Flashes couldn’t sustain the effort on defense and were victimized on offense by dropped passes and a low third-down conversion rate.

-Arizona State: Daniels looked poised for an 18-year-old true freshman leading a major program’s offense, and was just one of many freshmen to take the field for ASU.
-Daniels will need to get rid of the ball a little faster before taking a sack, as he took five Thursday.
-But he showed he could hit open receivers on the run and provided an added dimension with his ability to run with the ball.
+Arizona State: Daniels looked poised for an 18-year-old true freshman leading a major program’s offense.
+He’ll need to get rid of the ball a little faster before taking a sack, but he showed he could hit open receivers on the run and provided an added dimension with his ability to run with the ball.

 UP NEXT